oarthurfc/DePinhoMutimidias/README.md

 ![dePinhoLP](https://github.com/ICEI-PUC-Minas-PPLES-TI/plf-es-2024-1-ti3-8966100-de-pinho-multimidias/assets/119077937/657b04df-43b5-4973-8d3c-63e1c01cd9dd)

-# DePinho Multimídias
+# DePinho Multimedia

-DePinho multimídias é um site para facilitar a compra de novas multimídias para os clientes do YouTuber Gabriel De Pinho.
-O site apresentará a opção de filtragem dos produtos por meio do carro do cliente, mostrando apenas os modelos de multimídia compatíveis com o modelo do veículo.
+DePinho Multimedia is a website designed to make it easier for customers of YouTuber Gabriel De Pinho to purchase new multimedia devices.
+The site offers product filtering options based on the customer’s car, displaying only the multimedia models compatible with their vehicle.

-## Alunos integrantes da equipe
+## Team Members

 * Arthur Ferreira Costa
 * Gabriel Ferreira Amaral